nielsdimmers/ProductivityTools/README.md

 # Change log
 (most recent on top)

+## 2022-07-25 Config and logging updates
++ Added separate config class to ease up the config handling
++ Added separate log class for the same reason, if you are upgrading to this version, make sure to add a new config section [general] with the item LOGFILE_NAME, see config.default .
++ Added a script to cronjob to tell me how big the logfile is, it is also possible to send the /log command now
++ small change in daily uses string replacement instead of concatenation to prevent (accidental) text issues
++ small change in daily script to URL encode the result

 ## 2022-07-01.3 Duplicate code removal
 + Removed A LOT of duplicate code, by making daily.py use the notion interface instead of its own code.
-+ removed a call to a notion config in the listener, by making a separate notion iterface sub for it
++ removed a call to a notion config in the listener, by making a separate notion interface sub for it

 ## 2022-07-01.2 Fix repeating goal message
 + The goal message was added to every task, found out in production.
 Fortunately, it was a quick fix.